RH differential oil seal change on automatic Austin Mini gearbox

 Summary

 Over time, the differential oil seals degrade and the Mini starts to leak oil.
 This will greatly compromise its chances of passing the next MOT test.
-It's high time to change them.
+It's time to change them.

 (➔ see Op 14).